-Our Group policies cover core labour standards and recognise employee rights including the right for collective bargaining and freedom association.
-Membership of trade unions is not common within the consumer credit industry; however part of our office personnel are members of unions in Poland and Mexico, where we engage in dialogue with the unions to discuss the company progress in addressing labour standards.
-In Poland, our Social Dialogue Manager ensures that company policies affecting labour standards are consulted and agreed with the unions; additionally, trade unions are invited to cooperate with the local Health and Safety Committee.
+Our Group policies cover core labour standards and recognise employee rights including the right for collective bargaining and freedom of association.
+Membership of trade unions is not common within the consumer credit industry; however, a number of our office personnel are members of unions in Poland and in Mexico, where we engage in dialogue with the unions to discuss the company's progress in addressing labour standards.
+In Poland, our Social Dialogue Manager ensures that company policies affecting labour standards are discussed and agreed with the unions; additionally, trade unions are invited to cooperate with the local Health and Safety Committee.
 In Mexico, we annually review the wage conditions in the collective bargaining agreement as stipulated by law; additionally, we review the general working conditions every two years.

 As a financial services provider, the businesses within the IPF Group have relatively straightforward supply chains compared with those of other sectors.
-Forced, compulsory, or child labour is not a direct issue for the business as we are office-based, and employ mainly skilled staff.
+Forced, compulsory, or child labour is not a direct issue for the business as we are office-based and employ mainly skilled staff.
 Agents need to be over 18 years old (21 in Mexico).
 Nonetheless, we have communicated our commitment to oppose slavery and human trafficking in our direct operations and in the indirect operations of our supply chains and have provided employees in human resources, agent support and procurement with training on our standards and processes, how to spot forced labour and how to react.

 We consider our workforce, including self-employed agents in those markets where agents are not directly employed, to be valued members and stakeholders of our business and treat them with care and respect.
-We are committed to promoting equality of opportunity for all our workforce and work to create an environment, free from discrimination and harassment in which cultural diversity and individual differences are positively valued and where decisions are based on merit.
-Our Code of Ethics and annual business ethics training covers employees' duty to treat colleagues with dignity and respect at all times as well as the procedures to raise a concern about discrimination.
+We are committed to promoting equality of opportunity for all our workforce and work to create an environment free from discrimination and harassment in which cultural diversity and individual differences are positively valued and where decisions are based on merit.
+Our Code of Ethics and annual business ethics training covers the duty of all our employees to treat colleagues with dignity and respect at all times as well as the procedures to raise any concerns about discrimination.

-To support our workforce we operate a Group-wide safety management system compliant with OHSAS 18001 to ensure all employees and self-employed agents are provided with the highest standards of safety supervision, training, education and advice.
-We are now in the process of migrating all Home Credit markets to the ISO 45001, a new improved Occupational Health and Safety Management Standard that replaced the OHSAS 18001.
+To support our workforce we operate an independently verified safety management system compliant with ISO 45001 in our European Home Credit markets and regularly review our safety strategy for our Mexico home credit business where inherent risks are greater than those in Europe both in terms of likelihood and impact.
+This ensures all employees and self-employed agents are provided with the highest standards of safety supervision, training, education and advice

 Additionally, we operate help lines and whistleblowing services, available to all employees and self-employed agents, to ensure that they have access to appropriate advice and support for their safety and wellbeing and can raise concerns directly to senior management.